prof-rossetti/internet-technologies/exercises/express-app/checkpoints/6-deploy.md

 git push heroku main
 ```

-> NOTE: any time you update your source code, you can repeat this deployment command to upload your new code onto the server
+> NOTE: any time you update your source code, you can repeat this deployment command to upload your new code onto the server (after making a commit)

 ## Debugging